xarop-pa-toss/ABBA-LM/docs/README.md

 `git clone https://github.com/xarop-pa-toss/ABBA-LM`

-Anyone can contribute by adding Issues, creating branches and makinhttg pull requests.
+Anyone can contribute by adding Issues, creating branches and making pull requests.
 Only a couple of rules are enforced to maintain clarity:

  1. Follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 Type is mandatory, Scope and Summary are optional, but make sure to use ! or BREAKING CHANGE when needed.